<img height="1" width="1" src="https://www.facebook.com/tr?id=627330131183806&amp;ev=PageView &amp;noscript=1">

 Little boy playing with his bear - imaginary play

-My three year old has just begun his journey into the world of imaginary play and I love it!
+My three-year-old has just begun his journey into the world of imaginary play and I love it!

 It’s both hilarious and fascinating in equal measure and has ramped up the interest level of playtime threefold.